stackrox/stackrox/central/processlisteningonport/README.md

 This structure represent what it says, namely observed processes that are listening on a certain port.
-Logically it's implemented as a data structure that contain reference to a corresponding ProcessIndicator, what is transformed into an FK on the database level.
-PLOP is being represented via two structures throughout the implementation: `ProcessListeningOnPort` for the API (internal and user facing) purposes and `ProcessListeningOnPortStorage` for actually storing it in the database.
-The difference between two is that the former contains necessary process information embedded into it via `ProcessIndicatorUniqueKey`, while the latter has only a foreign key to a corresponding record in the `process_indicators` table.
+Logically it's implemented as a data structure that contains reference to a corresponding ProcessIndicator, which is transformed into an FK on the database level.
+PLOP is represented via three structures throughout the implementation: `ProcessListeningOnPort` for the user facing API purposes, `ProcessListeningOnPortFromSensor` for the internal API and `ProcessListeningOnPortStorage` for actually storing it in the database.

-Due to the various requirements the storage behind `ProcessListeningOnPortStorage` contains manually written bits to support queries with joins.
-Note that for the efficient use of this structure a corresponding index has to be defined on `ProcessIndicator`.
+The difference between `ProcessListeningOnPortStorage` and `ProcessListeningOnPortFromSensor` is that the former contains a foreign key to a corresponding record in the `process_indicators`.
+It may or may not contain process information depending upon if the `process_indicators` table contains matching id and therefore corresponding process information.

+`ProcessListeningOnPort` contains additional information obtained from the `process_indicators` table by joining on processindicatorsid from the process_listening_on_ports with the id from the process_indicators table.

 The implementation of data storage for PLOP objects is not very restrictive, because there are certain cases where an assumption "one port listener" - "one